 Cohesive teams excel at communicating, are mutually supportive, interact effectively, and are quick to solve conflicts.
 Therefore, they tend to be high-performing and consistently achieve great results, as everyone is committed to the team’s purpose and goals in unison.

 This article will explore the definition of team cohesion and go in-depth on how to develop and improve it.
-It’s also discussed how and why you should measure team cohesion, and what factors can negatively affect it.
+We’ll discuss how and why you should measure team cohesion, what factors can negatively affect it, and how understanding individual strengths can significantly boost team cohesion.
+By leveraging tools like the HIGH5 strengths assessment, teams can gain valuable insights into each member’s unique talents, fostering a more cohesive and high-performing group dynamic.

 What is Team Cohesion?